nishan9/Sudoku/README.md

 **Sudoku as a constraint propagation problem** - Any empty cell in sudoku has the possibility of being a number from 1 through to 9 given that the same number is not on its row, column or its nonet.

-The figure below demonstrates the dramatic reduction in problem space offered via constraint propagation.
+The figure below demonstrates the drastic reduction in problem space offered via constraint propagation.
 The below example is only with one number on the board, with several numbers the possibilities reduce much further.

 ![image info](Constraint.png)

 # Improving Performance Further

 The final implementation of my solver: The algorithm was further enhanced with 3 additional functions (``validRows`` , ``validColumns`` and ``validBoxes``) to check for invalid sudokus before trying to solve the puzzle.
-Then using contraint propogation to narrow the problem space (``constraintCheck``) and finally passing to an iterative function to perform depth first search and constraint propogation recusively (``search``).
+Then using constraint propogation to narrow the problem space (``constraintCheck``) and finally passing to an iterative function to perform depth first search and constraint propogation recusively (``search``).

+We can also use language-specific tools to optimize algorithmic performance, to implement the solution I have utilised a wide range of such tools including, using numpy, list comprehension, itertools and builtin functions such as ``sum``.

 ## Performance Metrics